 A monoline insurer, in the context of financial markets, guarantees the repayment of bonds.
 In other contexts the term may merely mean a specialist insurer.
 The word “monoline” by itself may also simply mean a company with a narrow range of business.
-There are some citations of this usage, but the financial press and sector use “monoline” as a synonym of “monoline insurer” or “monoline insurance”.
+In the financial sector and “monoline” is almost always synonymous with “monoline insurer” or “monoline insurance”.

 Like any insurance, monoline insurance is a transfer of risk.
 The default risk is transferred from bold holders to the insurer.
 Bondholders are left only with the residual risk that the monoline insurer will also default.